apache/superset/UPDATING.md

 ### Other

+- [24982](https://github.com/apache/superset/pull/24982): By default, physical datasets on Oracle-like dialects like Snowflake will now use denormalized column names.
+However, existing datasets won't be affected.
+To change this behavior, the "Advanced" section on the dataset modal has a "Normalize column names" flag which can be changed to change this behavior.
 - [23888](https://github.com/apache/superset/pull/23888): Database Migration for json serialization instead of pickle should upgrade/downgrade correctly when bumping to/from this patch version

 ## 2.1.0